 - PhD Architecture (TBD)

-The School of Architecture and Allied Arts offers degree programs in Portland.
+The College of Design offers degree programs in Portland.
 The Department of Architecture offers the master’s of architecture degree (Track 2) and the fifth year of study for undergraduate students enrolled in the bachelor of architecture degree program.